microsoft/fluentui/packages/react-next/src/components/SpinButton/docs/SpinButtonDos.md

-- Do use a SpinButton when changing a value with precise control.
+- Use a SpinButton when changing a value with precise control.
-- Do use a SpinButton when values are tied to a unit.
+- Use a SpinButton when values are tied to a unit.
-- Do include a label indicating what value the SpinButton changes.
+- Include a label indicating what value the SpinButton changes.